 The first meeting of the U4SSC was attended by over 150 experts on smart city related topics.
-The second meeting aims to bring together leading specialists in the field, from city planners to engineers, designers, policy-makers, government officials, regulators, academia and standards experts.
+The second meeting brought together leading specialists in the field, from city planners to engineers, designers, policy-makers, government officials, regulators, academia and standards experts.

 11:30 - 11:40||Opening ceremony|

 Chaesub Lee, Director, Telecommunication Standardization Bureau, ITU [Biography]